FBMC – An Ever-Promising Candidate for 5G Technologies and Beyond

 Equalization process of a SW equalizer applying COLA

-Increasingly, people are using their mobile devices for online streaming or to send and receive high-quality images.
-The amount of data transferred is also elevating in parallel.
+As mobile devices become primary conduits for data-intensive tasks such as online streaming and high-quality image sharing, the volume of data being transmitted continues to surge.
 The high-speed and real-time data transmission required for videos demands fast and reliable communication technologies.
-As the technology makes it available, new frequency bands are being opened for commercial usage in the GHz bandwidths.
+As the technology makes it available, new frequency bands are being opened for commercial usage in the GHz bandwidth.
 Experimental devices and hardware are being developed to enable such activities.
 Furthermore, communication standards are evolving to support these needs.

 New technologies and techniques are being researched and evaluated that can support such extreme requirements.
-A wide variety of cutting-edge technologies is being incorporated, such as massive Multiple Input – Multiple Output (MIMO) and beamforming with numerous antennas, polar codes, and Low-Density Parity Check (LDPC) codes for error correction in the transmitted bitstream and special multicarrier modulation techniques for the physical layer of analog transmission.
+A wide variety of cutting-edge technologies is being incorporated, such as massive multiple input-multiple output (MIMO) and beamforming with numerous antennas, polar codes, low-density parity check (LDPC) codes for error correction in the transmitted bitstream, and special multicarrier modulation techniques for the physical layer of analog transmission.
 The biggest challenge is to have simple and energy-efficient algorithms operating on the mobile user side for longer battery life.
 In contrast, more complex systems can be deployed at the base station in relation to a large number of antennas and a higher signal processing load.

-Despite those issues, FBMC modulation exhibits the best spectral performance as it implements a Prototype Filter (PF) per each sub-carrier, which is well localized both in the time- and in frequency domains.
+Despite those issues, FBMC modulation exhibits the best spectral performance as it implements a prototype filter (PF) per sub-carrier, which is well localized both in the time- and frequency domains.
 The exclusion of the CP enables it to fully exploit the available bandwidth while maintaining the data rate.
-In this paper, we consider the Offset Quadrature Amplitude Modulation (OQAM) FBMC, which is currently being considered for numerous applications – beyond 5/6G.
-These include Visible Light Communication (VLC), Power Line Communication (PLC), or even Internet-of-Things (IoT).
-FBMC-OQAM has two distinctive design concepts for signal modulation and demodulation: PolyPhase Network (PPN) and Frequency Spreading (FS).
+In this paper, we consider the Offset Quadrature Amplitude Modulation (OQAM) FBMC, which is currently being considered for numerous applications beyond 5/6G.
+These include visible light communication (VLC), power line communication (PLC), or even the Internet of Things (IoT).
+FBMC-OQAM has two distinctive design concepts for signal modulation and demodulation: PolyPhase networks (PPN) and frequency spreading (FS).
 In general, PPN structures are preferred at the transmitter side due to their low implementation complexity.
-On the other hand, FS is preferred in receivers as it has a better equalization performance in multipath fading channels.
+On the other hand, FS is preferred in receivers as it has better equalization performance in multipath fading channels.

 Numerous approaches have addressed the efficient implementation of FBMC transmitters, a straightforward solution employing an enlarged IFFT with Frequency Spreading (FS), which uses frequency-domain construction of the symbols.
 A significant complexity reduction can be achieved by using two IFFTs and two polyphase filter structures.
-Further reduction can be achieved by applying minimal additional signal processing to enable usage of only a single IFFT.
-Other design proposals also exist for reducing the complexity of an FBMC transmitter, where the number of operations is reduced –– but that requires modifications to existing hardware blocks, e.g. the IFFT.
+Further reduction can be achieved by applying minimal additional signal processing to enable the use of only a single IFFT.
+Other design proposals also exist for reducing the complexity of an FBMC transmitter, where the number of operations is reduced, but that requires modifications to existing hardware blocks, e.g., the IFFT.

 Modified PPN-FBMC receiver structure using shift instead of the phase rotation factors with SW equalizer.